“I haven’t been everywhere, but it’s on my list” (Susan Sontag)

 While my primary focus when travelling is people in their natural environment, landscapes and wildlife, I also enjoy photographing other subjects like festivals, food, markets and architecture.

 My approach when taking portraits is very different from photographing landscapes.
 In my portraits, the subject and composition are key as it is the human condition, its struggle, happiness and diversity that drives my photographic portraits.

 When I photograph landscapes, my approach is the opposite from portrait photography.
 While light is important, a strong subject matter and composition come first.
 This means using a tripod, a medium format camera, a lot of planning and a bit of luck.

-Over time, I have grown and matured as a photographer and my personal taste have progressed towards creating simple compositions and paying more attention to texture, lines, patterns and color.
+Over time, I have grown and matured as a photographer and my personal tastes have progressed towards creating simple compositions and paying more attention to texture, lines, patterns and colour.

 I started out very literally recording everything I saw in a landscape as accurately and with as much detail as possible.
 As my work has evolved, and I continue to learn and improve my artistic vision and image-making skills, I am becoming more creative and abstract in my approach.